ilucin/jquery-http/Readme.md

-# jQuery HTTP
+# JQueryHttp

 A simple wrapper for jquery's ajax that provides few convenient features.

-It works as a drop-in replacement for $.ajax.
+Don't worry, it also works as a drop-in replacement for $.ajax.

 ## Instalation